jonassibbesen/rpvg/README.md

 ### Docker container

-A docker container of the latest commit to master is available on [Docker Hub](https://hub.docker.com/repository/docker/jsibbesen/rpvg) and [Quay](https://quay.io/repository/jsibbesen/rpvg).
+A docker container of the latest commit to master is available [here](https://quay.io/repository/jsibbesen/rpvg).

 ### Running rpvg